About MWW Account Information Customer Service Business Services Use Water Wisely

 Milwaukee's abundant, reliable, high quality supply of water provided at a low cost, helps water-intensive and water technology business and research perform competitively and profitably in the Milwaukee area.
 Milwaukee offers a longterm solution to drought, aquifer depletion, contamination, and other source and quality problems for water-intensive industry.
 We have a continuous supply of water and excess capacity of both water and sewerage treatment facilities, provided at competitive and stable rates.
 Fresh water is Milwaukee’s competitive advantage.

-Mayor Tom Barrett delivers City of Milwaukee collaboration to encourage water research and business development through the Water Council.
+Mayor Tom Barrett delivers City of Milwaukee collaboration to encourage water research and business development.
 The Milwaukee Water Works is a founding sponsor of FaB Wisconsin, a regional food and beverage industry cluster network.

 Milwaukee Department of City Development, (414) 286-5800 milwaukee.gov/DCD

 MILWAUKEE 7 Regional Economic Development Partnership, (866) 596-6463 or (414) 287-4126

 Water and Hydrant and Service Charges in effect until December 15, 2014

 Water Connection Permit Charges in effect until December 15, 2014

 Landscapers and other contractors may purchase water in bulk from the Milwaukee Water Works at the Meter Services Shop, 2919 W. Cameron Ave.
 Bulk Water Purchase Charges in effect until December 15, 2014

 New rates for these charges take effect December 15, 2014.
 Please use the new rates for bidding all upcoming projects that are expected to be permitted after December 15: Charges for Hydrant, Water Connection, and Bulk Water purchase